wp-plugins/wordpress-simple-survey/readme.txt

 * Improved automatic WP User account integration for quiz takers.
 * Added dynamic CSS box feature to make it easier to style plugin.
 * Updated TinyMCE calls to use new WP API.
-* Note: Unfortunately, the 3.x branch is not backwards compatible with the 2.x branch.
+* Note: The 3.x branch is not backwards compatible with the 2.x branch.
+Please read all documentation before migrating.

 = 2.2.9 =
 * Worked on fixing SSL bug for queued assets.